ToontjeM/oracle-to-postgres-cdc/README.md

   created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP
 );
 ```
-Then `00-provision.sh` continues and puts the database in ARCHIVE LOG mode using the script `setup_archivelog.sh`.
-The oracle logs are shown again, wait again until the database is ready and press CTRL-C again.

-Now the Oracle source and Postgres sink for Debezium will be created and checked.

 After everything is provisioned, wait at least 30 seconds to Kafka to create the topic.
-You can ckec if the topic is created by running: `docker exec -it kafka /kafka/bin/kafka-console-consumer.sh --bootstrap-server kafka:9092 --topic oracle.DEMO.CUSTOMERS --from-beginning`.
+You can check if the topic is created by running: `docker exec -it kafka /kafka/bin/kafka-console-consumer.sh --bootstrap-server kafka:9092 --topic oracle.DEMO.CUSTOMERS --from-beginning`.

 If you get the following message, then the topic is not created yet.
 Patience.
 ```
-[2025-12-17 12:58:11,664] WARN [Consumer clientId=console-consumer, groupId=console-consumer-40212] The metadata response from the cluster reported a recoverable issue with correlation id 2 : {oracle.DEMO.CUSTOMERS=LEADER_NOT_AVAILABLE} (org.apache.kafka.clients.NetworkClient)
+[2025-12-17 12:58:11,664] WARN [Consumer clientId=console-consumer, groupId=console-consumer-40212]
+The metadata response from the cluster reported a recoverable issue with correlation id 2 :
+{oracle.DEMO.CUSTOMERS=LEADER_NOT_AVAILABLE} (org.apache.kafka.clients.NetworkClient)
 ```
 When running the above command there should be no output unless a new record has been created in the Oracle `demo.customers` table.